nitedani/socket.io-react-hook/README.md

 ```

 The useSocket hook always returns a socket-like object, even before a succesful connection.
-You don't have to check whether is is undefined.<br>
+You don't have to check whether it is undefined.<br>

 Example: